dhurlburtusa/shortcuts/javascript/javascript-service_worker-notes.md

   likely to need in the near future, such as the next few pictures in a photo album.

+## Registration

+- Scoped: The scope that the service worker applies depends on the URL with which it is registered.
+For example, `/sw.js` will apply to the entire origin but `/example/sw.js` will only apply to `/example/`.

 See https://developers.google.com/web/fundamentals/primers/service-workers/,
 https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API, and
 https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker for details.